Volkopat/Mini-Evolve/README.md

 - `problems/tensor_decomposition_4x4_complex`: Evolves a function for 4x4 complex matrix tensor decomposition, focusing on minimizing complex multiplications.
 - `problems/tsp_heuristic`: Aims to evolve a Python function that provides a heuristic solution to the Traveling Salesperson Problem.
 - `problems/set_cover`: Aims to evolve a Python function to find a minimal set cover.
+- `problems/chromatic_number_plane`: Explores the Chromatic Number of the Plane problem, potentially involving Python for graph theory and Lean for formal sketches.
+This problem demonstrates hierarchical task delegation and interaction with mathematical concepts.

 To add a new problem, create a new directory under `problems/` and populate it with `problem_config.yaml` (including `seed_program_code`), `prompt_context.yaml`, and `evaluator_logic.py`.
 Then update `current_problem_directory` in `config/config.yaml` to point to your new problem.
+Consider if your problem requires new Jinja templates (e.g., for specific types of Lean interaction or sub-task delegation).

 ## Future Work
 - More sophisticated selection and diversity maintenance algorithms.